How to dispose of hard rubbish without getting fined

 Scavenging for a hard waste gem from another household’s pile is discouraged by some councils, with some imposing fines to offenders.
 So, it is best to check what applies in your area.

-Merri-bek is among city councils actively encouraging residents to give unwanted items a second life, provided they take safety into considerations when picking up an item.
+Merri-bek is one of the city councils actively encouraging residents to give unwanted items a second life, provided they take safety into considerations when picking up an item.

 It's really incumbent on you to check that it is safe to reuse particularly if it's an electrical item.Councillor Mark Riley, Merri-bek City